 We maintain our own 100% renewable energy-powered servers located at Linode‘s London data centre1, which allows us to optimise the configuration for performance.
 Piggybacking on the server infrastructure used for the Huddersfield Exposed site (est. 2015), the separate WordPress servers are capable of handling hundreds of requests per second with sub-millisecond response times.

-The WordPress servers sit behind a front-end Nginx web server that delivers the static content and caches the dynamically-generated web pages for your visitors, ensuring pages load quickly.
-PHP FastCGI Process Manager (PHP-FPM) combined with PHP OPcache helps to keep each WordPress servers’ daily average CPU load at under 3%, leaving plenty of spare capacity to cope with sudden increases in visitors to your site.
+The WordPress servers sit behind front-end Nginx web servers that deliver the static content and cache the dynamically-generated web pages for your visitors, ensuring content load quickly.
+PHP FastCGI Process Manager (PHP-FPM) combined with PHP OPcache and Redis helps to keep each WordPress servers’ daily average CPU load at under 5%, leaving plenty of spare capacity to cope with sudden increases in visitors to your site.

 At present, we recommend running your site under PHP 7.4 but we can optionally configure it to instead run under PHP 8.0.2

-All sites are configured to use secure HTTPS by default and we’ll take care of SSL certificate renewals.
+All sites are configured to use secure HTTPS by default, and we’ll take care of the SSL certificate renewals and configuration for you.

 If your site contains lots of images or multimedia, we can improve the performance by using Linode’s European cloud-based Object Storage CDN to deliver them.